 Northumberland, PA 17857-9723

-Prepared by Michael D. Orzolek, professor of horticulture; Lynn F. Kime, senior extension associate in agricultural economics; Steven M. Bogash, extension educator in Franklin County, Jayson K. Harper, professor of agricultural economics; and R. Matthew Harsh, Harsh Consulting.
+Prepared by Michael D. Orzolek, professor emeritus of horticulture; Lynn F. Kime, senior extension associate in agricultural economics; Steven M. Bogash, retired extension educator: Jayson K. Harper, professor of agricultural economics; and R. Matthew Harsh, Harsh Consulting.

 This publication was developed by the Small-scale and Part-time Farming Project at Penn State with support from the U.S. Department of Agriculture-Extension Service.